ahb62/Crud-React/README.md

-Crud with React-Hooks, Axios, JSON-Server, Material-UI, Auth0 This branch works with localhost.
+Crud with React-Hooks, Axios, JSON-Server, Material-UI, Auth0.
+(This branch works with localhost).